 - Once out of the oven, top warm tostadas with cabbage slaw, sour cream, avocado or guacamole, cojita if using and sprinkle with chopped cilantro.

-- Share right away with lime wedges and Mexican salsa.
+- Share right away with lime wedges and hot sauce, Fresh Pico de Gallo or easy blender Chipotle Mexican Salsa.

 - Tostadas are best enjoyed right after assembly.
 They tend to get soggy if stored assembled.